 Bereavement Counselling for Grief & Loss

-At some point in our lives, we have to face the heartache of losing someone, or something, we care deeply about.
+At some point we all have to face the heartache of losing someone, or something, we care deeply about.
 We may feel a range of emotions and sensations such as shock, emotional numbness, anger, guilt and regret.
-We may also feel depressed, exhausted and slowed down.
-The pain of losing something or someone we care so deeply about can seem so monumental that we may feel like we can never recover from the loss.
-Yet, while we each have our own methods of coming to terms with bereavement and grief, for those who are unable to process these difficult emotions, such losses can leave deep emotional scars and potentially long-term emotional difficulties.
+We may also feel depressed, exhausted, and slowed down.

 What are the stages of bereavement, grief and loss?